Three lives lost

 Hard To Port

-Hard To Port’s signature Whaler Watching campaign documents and investigates commercial whaling operations in Iceland.
+Hard To Port’s signature Whaling Transparency campaign documents and investigates commercial whaling operations in Iceland.

 Learn MoreThe marine world and its inhabitants are facing an uncertain future as their survival is increasingly threatened by the effects of climate change, overfishing, pollution and other man-made problems.